-Immunodeficiency mouse models such as nude (nu) strains and the severe combined immunodeficiency (scid) strains most commonly used for human xenograft tumor transplantation.
-Nudes (nu) functionally deficient of T-cell and other defects therefore, easy to measure the subcutaneous tumor growth .
-The SCID mice also deficient of functional T-cells and B-cells and readily accept human xenograft.
-Both of these disease models mimics human diseases and provides very useful information.
+Immunodeficiency mouse models such as nude (nu) strains and the severe combined immunodeficiency (SCID) strain most commonly used for human xenograft tumor transplantation.
+Nudes (nu) functionally deficient of T-cell and other defects therefore, easy to measure the subcutaneous tumor growth.
+The SCID mice also deficient in functional T-cells and B-cells and readily accept human xenograft.
+Both of these disease models mimic human diseases and provide very useful information.

-Invitek offers in vivo xenograft tumor models in both nude (nu) and the severe immunodeficiency (scid) strains.
-Tumors transplanted using human carcinoma cell lines used for evaluating therapeutic properties of new drugs and formulations.
+Invitek offers mouse xenograft tumor models using human cancer cell lines in the athymic nude (nu) and the severe immunodeficiency (SCID) strains.
+A gold-standard preclinical model for evaluating the efficacy of new anti-cancer drugs and formulations.